amarula/chatgpt-code-review-gerrit-plugin/README.md

 /forget_thread
 ```

-### Stored Data Dump
+### Showing Locally Stored Data

-Data is stored across different scopes.
-To view all stored data, use the following command:
+Data is stored locally across different scopes.
+To view all locally stored data, use the `/show` command as following:

 ```
-/dump_stored_data
+/show --local_data
 ```

 Example of the response:

 ```
-DUMP OF STORED DATA
+DUMP OF LOCAL DATA

 ### Global Scope
 originalLogLevel: INFO